pfdubois/BridgeBidding/source/HandEvaluation.rst

     * +1 if 5-5 or better
     * +3 if you have a void -- the theory being that you are going to have a fit.

 #.
-Classify the hand as upgradable or downgradeable.
+Classify the hand as upgradeable or downgradable.

-A hand is upgradable if:
+A hand is upgradeable if:

 * It has 10s, 9s, or 8s -- these intermediate cards make a big difference.
 A normal expectation is one of each.